rhemon/fyp_dropout_spp/README.md

 6CCS3PRJ Final Year Individual Project of Ridhwanul Haque, k1924212, 1913343

 ## Declaration
----

 I verify that I am the sole author of the programs contained in this folder, except where explicitly stated to the contrary.

 ## Environment Setup Instruction
----

 <br/>

 ### Python and Libraries

 Python 3.8.11 was used throughout the project and recommended to use the same version.
-The project was using the setup provided by Anaconda recommended to install anaconda and create a python 3 environment with following code:
+The project was using the setup provided by Anaconda hence recommended to install anaconda and create a python 3 environment with following code:

 ```
 >>> conda create -n py3 python=3.8.11